SaharRanjbar/SaharRanjbar.github.io/README.md

 #### M.Sc Razi university (Pure Mathematics, Partial Differential Equations)
 #### B.Sc College of Arts and Architecture (Architecture)
 #### B.Sc Razi university (Pure Mathematics)
+## Activities
+#### Editor in Chief and Managing Editor of the »Mathematical Sociology« Journal - Quarterly-  5 Number (2020- present)

+#### Presenting the idea and implementation of "Mathematics General-Specialized Monthly Lecture" by inviting about 50 professors from universities in Iran and abroad in various disciplines and examining the connections between mathematics and other disciplines.
+(2019-2022).

+#### Presenting the idea and implementation of "a series of general-specialized mathematics lectures with the aim of introducing young talents" by inviting elite students from all over the country.
+(2019-2022).